Sunday 27th August:

 6/9/17: Day trip to Gordes

-Our previous expeditions had led us into the Vaucluse district.
-Gordes is in the northern Luberon district, which includes the village of Menerbes to the south which is where the English author Peter Mayle based his book “A Year in Provence”.
+Gordes is in the northern Luberon district, which includes the village of Menerbes to the south which is where the English author Peter Mayle based his book “A Year in Provence“.
 I am reading this whilst here, very amusing.
 Gordes is a mountain top village and very pretty but gets lots of tourists.
 Best to arrive early to beat crowds and heat.
 Did an 8km return walk to the Notre-Dame Senanque Abbey.
-Nice walk on a backwater lane.
+Nice walk on a back country lane.

 7/9/17: Market day today.
 Smoked cheese with truffles, goat and something else that was thrown in.
 Also four different types of Saucisse, olives with garlic and fresh noir pain (crusty bread).
 Finished off the market with Coffee at the Cafe Frances.
-Time spent outside our apartment by the canal reading.
+Time spent outside our apartment by the canal reading in the sunshine, so different to home.
 Very windy and dusty in the carpark.
 Now I know how the Mistral exhaust fan got its name.

 8/9/17: Weather fine, warm and no wind.

 Today we ventured not too far away but off the beaten track.
-We headed east towards Apt and then north towards St-Saturnin-les Apt; turning into little lane ways before finding the Chemin de Perreal which would turn into a gravel road leading to Chapelle Sainte Radegonde Sota F/CR-245.
+We headed east towards Apt and then north towards St-Saturnin-les Apt on the D943; turning west into little lane ways before finding the Chemin de Perreal which would turn into a gravel road leading to Chapelle Sainte Radegonde Sota F/CR-245.
+(460 metres, 1 point)

 10/09/17: Market this morning.
 Hard to walk past all the delicious looking morsels, but we mostly did.
 Back to our apartment, quick pack up and to the car parked closeby a bit after 11:00 am.